Mghvimevi Monastery

 The Mghvimevi monastery (მღვიმევის მონასტერი) is a Georgian Orthodox monastery in the western Georgian region of Imereti, near the town of Chiatura, partly carved into rock.
 Its main feature is a 13th-century two-nave basilica, dedicated to the Nativity of the Mother of God.
 The complex also includes a small hall church, bell-tower, and a circuit wall.
 The monastery is a functioning nunnery.
 It is rich in ornamental architectural sculpture which decorate the exterior of the churches.
 The Mghvimevi complex is inscribed on the list of Georgia's Immovable Cultural Monuments of National Significance.

 Location

 The Mghvimevi monastery is situated in the eponymous village, in the Qvirila River valley, at the eastern edge of Chiatura, from where it can be accessed through a long and narrow cliffside pathway leading to a large natural cave, also known for its prehistoric finds.
 The monastery was founded here in the latter half of the 13th century, deriving its name from a Georgian word for "a cave".
 There are many smaller caves around the monastery.
-According to the 18th-century Georgian scholar Prince Vakhushti they served as refuges during wartime; archaeologists recovered several arrowheads and traces of fire in the cave complex.
+According to the 18th-century Georgian scholar Prince Vakhushti of Kartli they served as refuges during wartime; archaeologists recovered several arrowheads and traces of fire in the cave complex.